Appendix H: AI for OER Accessibility and Higher Education

 In the Accessibility chapter, we discussed how to edit HTML to make a table accessible.
 This editing gets more time consuming as tables get larger, but AI like ChatGPT can automatically make these edits.

-Prompt: Make the following html table accessible by using scope="col" and scope="row" where appropriate:
+Prompt: Make the following html table accessible by using scope="col" and scope="row" where appropriate.
+Also please format your response so that each html attribute is on a separate line.

 <table class=" aligncenter" style="border-collapse: collapse; width: 48.4219%; height: 45px;" border="0">